Njord0/Arobase/docs/basics/cond.md

 ## if ... else

-If statements can be used to execute an action if a boolean expression is true, if/else syntax is as of every c-like language :
+If statements can be used to execute an action if a boolean expression is true, if/else syntax is similar to C syntax :

 ```c
 fn main() : void